 There are three ways of doing so:

-- By clicking on the Apple icon and choosing restart on its menu.
+Step 1.
+Click on the Apple icon and choosing to restart on its menu.

-- By pressing the Power button and on the dialog box that appears, click on ‘Restart.’
+Step 2.
+Press the Power button and on the dialog box that appears, click on "Restart."

-- By simultaneously pressing Control + Command + Eject/Power button, which is the most reliable as it’s not dependent on the OS.
+Step 3.
+Simultaneously hold on Control + Command + Eject/Power button.
+It is the most reliable option, as it’s not dependent on the OS.

-- You can access Disk Utility through the spotlight by simply typing it on the search box or using the shortcut command + space.
+Step 1.
+You can access Disk Utility through the spotlight.
+Type it on the search box or use the shortcut command + space.

 The First Aid check on Disk Utility is complete when you suspect something could be wrong with your SD card or any other external disk plugged in on your Mac.

-- On the top options, First Aid is on the far left, click on it.
+Step 3.
+On the top options, First Aid is on the far left.
+Click on it.

-- Disk Utility performs a check on the partitions to verify its contents.
+Step 4.
+Disk Utility performs a check on the partitions to verify their contents.

 Perform a repair on your SD card if it did not mount successfully.

-- On the details pane, click on the First Aid at the top and wait for the repair process to complete.
+Step 3.
+On the details pane, click on the First Aid at the top and wait for the repair process until it completes.

-Disk Utility might in some cases also fail to repair your SD card.
+In some cases, Disk Utility might fail to repair your SD card.
 In such a case, it will warn you of failure so you can make a backup.

-As from MacOS X Yosemite and earlier, you can perform a repair of disk permissions on your start-up disk.
-You should do this because your internal hard disk permissions could in some way be hindering your SD card from reading.
-To perform a repair:
+As from MacOS X Yosemite and earlier, you can repair disk permissions on your start-up disk.
+It would help if you did this because your internal hard disk permissions could, in some ways, be hindering your SD card from reading.

-- Under the drop-down sheet, on the left bottom side, click on ‘Repair Disk Permissions.’
+Step 3.
+Under the drop-down sheet, on the left bottom side, click on "Repair Disk Permissions."

 The option to format your SD card certainly sounds scary.
 However, do not be dismayed.
 Formatting your device, even though you may not have been able to perform a backup, is not the end for you.
 The article later addresses a means to recover files.

-- Disk Utility will choose a format for you.
-You can also select your preference depending on how you plan to use the SD card.
+Step 2.
+Disk Utility will choose a format for you.
+You can also select your preference, depending on how you plan to use the SD card.

 If you are still wondering how the SD card works, then you are in the right place.
 The SD card is a nifty little device that can pack a tone of storage capacities of more than 1 TB.